realm/realm-js/packages/realm-react/README.md

   createRealmContext({schema: [Task.schema]});
 ```

-Wrap the component needing access to Realm (possible your entire application) with the RealmProvider componenet.
+Wrap the component needing access to Realm (possible your entire application) with the `RealmProvider` componenet.
+The `RealmProvider` also accepts Realm configuration properties.

 ```
 import {RealmProvider} from './createRealmContext';